Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 “Is that what you told Wen Ning when you left him to die?”
 Wei Wuxian asked softly.

-Jin Zixun’s red face grew entirely white.
+Jin Zixun’s face reddened as if cooked.
 He made a frightened and choked sound, looking at Wei Wuxian’s hand, which had taken a piece of black iron out of his sleeve.
 One half of the Stygian Tiger Seal.

 “Wei Wuxian,” the man cried, as hateful as he was terrified.
 “You dare threaten my life—”